helgoboss/helgobox/doc/user-guide.md

   Please read about it there!
 - **Pick!:** Provides many predefined patterns.
 Just pick one here, set the destination to "Feedback output" and add a "ReaControlMIDI" FX below to see which messages ReaLearn sends.

-Remarks:

-- The incoming value *must* be absolute.
-If you use a relative encoder, you need to use *Make absolute* to turn it into an absolute value.

 ###### Clip: Volume